Focus is progress

 without a plan.

-1 One explicit focus per training block.
+1 One technical focus per training cycle.

 Why it works